shmolf/r20_mineball/src/Cards/README.md

 }
 ```

-The above example will respond with an object like the following:
+The above example will respond with an object like the following ([Roll20 Documentation](https://roll20.zendesk.com/hc/en-us/articles/360037772793-API-Objects#API:Objects-Card)):
 ```json
 {
     "name":"Aundrea",